HaiqalHarona/Velocity-Laravel/README.md

 # Velocity

-A Real-Time Kanban Project Management System (Deployed in velocity.effoc.org)
+A Real-Time Kanban Project Management System [Link to the website](velocity.effoc.org)

 Built with Laravel, Reverb WebSocket, Livewire, and Bootstrap.
 Self-hosted on a two-server infrastructure with Cloudflare Tunnel, Nginx, PHP-FPM, and Portainer.